Snow-cannon/CS571-Finance-Sentiment/ProcessBook/ProcessBook.md

 ### Errors

 Since we are unable to get data for some companies during specific years / quarters, we need an effective way to indicate there is no data for the current selection.
 We reused the custom error message from the intraday visual, and had the error message float in from the left, as the visual is on the left side of the screen.
-The needle will also turn a dark shade of red to indiacte that the zeroed out position represents invalid data, in addition to the error message.
+The needle will also turn a dark shade of red to indicate that the zeroed out position represents invalid data, in addition to the error message.

 <center>
 <img src="./screenshots/speedometer/speedometer-error.png" style="width: 50%; height: auto;" />